vzachari/IronSmithQSM/README.md

 All 4 columns need to be provided, otherwise Ironsmith will exit with errors.

 ### If MEDI is NOT required.
-That is QSM Maps, Phase and Magnitude images are already available:
+That is QSM Maps and GRE Magnitude images are already available:

 **Column1** = Subj (Nominal subject variable e.g. S0001 or 01 or Xanthar_The_Destroyer)
 **Column2** = MEDI_No <-- This is case sensitive